 The purpose of checking your reports regularly is threefold – ensure that all the information on your credit reports is accurate and complete, check for any activity that may signal potential fraud or identity theft, and understand your current situation before you start applying for credit, giving you an idea of what lenders and creditors may see once you apply.
 You’re entitled to a free copy of your credit reports from the three nationwide credit bureaus (Equifax, Experian and TransUnion) every 12 months by visiting www.annualcreditreport.com.
 It may also help to check your credit scores and understand how credit scores are calculated, keeping in mind there are many different credit scoring models, or methods of calculating credit scores.

-You can create a myEquifax account to get two free Equifax credit reports each year.
+You can create a myEquifax account to get six free Equifax credit reports each year.
 In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
+A VantageScore is one of many types of credit scores.
 The credit score provided is not a credit score that lenders are likely to use, but is educational and intended to give people a general idea of their credit standing.